Your vacation home is waiting!

 The tiny cemetery near Chapel by the Sea in Captiva is a serene and historic spot worth visiting.
 This charming little cemetery offers a peaceful place to reflect and appreciate the history of the island’s residents.

-Extra History Tips to Enjoy Your Visit to Fort Myers, FL
+Extra History Tips to Enjoy Your Visit to Fort Myers Beach and Beyond

 There are several historical walking tours available in Fort Myers, run by knowledgeable guides who can provide a wealth of information about the area.